aidenta99/ikea-tweets/README.md

 ### Architecture
 ![Data architecture](./img/pipeline.png)

+1. Extract tweets with keywords "IKEA" and its variation ("Ikea", "ikea", etc.) from Twitter API
+2. Move data to S3 bucket, stored in JSON files
+3. Move the data to Postgres where data is stored in tables

 ### Prerequisite
 1. You will need: [Twitter Developer](https://developer.twitter.com/) account and [AWS](https://aws.amazon.com/) account
 2. Add your AWS and Twitter keys